Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The suburb of Harristown had a median taxpayer income of $44,361 and an average income of $54,508 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is lower than the national average, with Rest of Qld having a median income of $53,146 and an average income of $66,593.
-As of September 2025, current estimates suggest the median income would be approximately $48,757 and the average income around $59,910, based on Wage Price Index growth of 9.91% since financial year 2023.
-According to the 2021 Census figures, incomes in Harristown fall between the 10th and 17th percentiles nationally for households, families, and individuals.
-Income analysis shows that the $1,500 - 2,999 bracket dominates with 29.9% of residents (2,888 people), which is similar to regional levels where this cohort represents 31.7%.
-Housing affordability pressures are severe in Harristown, with only 81.6% of income remaining after housing costs, ranking at the 10th percentile nationally.
+The suburb of Harristown had a median taxpayer income of $44,361 and an average income of $54,508 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
+This was lower than the national average, with Rest of Qld having a median income of $53,146 and an average income of $66,593.
+By September 2025, estimates suggest the median income would be approximately $48,757 and the average income $59,910, based on a Wage Price Index growth of 9.91%.
+The 2021 Census figures showed Harristown's household, family, and personal incomes fell between the 10th and 17th percentiles nationally.
+Income analysis revealed that 29.9% of residents (2,911 people) earned between $1,500 and $2,999, aligning with regional levels where this cohort represented 31.7%.
+Housing affordability pressures were severe in Harristown, with only 81.6% of income remaining, ranking at the 10th percentile.

 Frequently Asked Questions - Income